NSLS-II-PDF/mmm-experiments/README.rst

 - The PDF agent during a long experiment failed because it stopped receiving stop documents.
     - pdfstream -> kafka+mongo bridge saturated a local hard disk, and stopped issuing messages to kafka.
 - XCA agents should have classes rigidly/reproducibly ordered and retained.
+- It can take minutes to add new plans because of large startup profiles